mmbaye/Breeding4Dummies/README.md

 1. **QTL**
 A quantitative trait locus (QTL) refers to a specific region on a plant's chromosome that is associated with a particular trait or characteristic.
 These traits are typically quantitative, meaning they can be measured and vary in degree, such as plant height, yield, or resistance to disease.
 A QTL is like a signpost that indicates the general location of a gene or a set of genes responsible for controlling the trait of interest.
 By studying the DNA of plants and looking for variations in the genetic code, plant breeders can identify these QTLs and understand which regions of the genome are linked to specific traits.
 Once a QTL is identified, plant breeders can use this information to develop new plant varieties with desired characteristics.
-They can selectively breed plants that have the desired QTLs, allowing them to enhance traits like yield, quality, or disease resistance.
+They can selectively breed plants with the desired QTLs, allowing them to enhance traits like yield, quality, or disease resistance.
 This knowledge helps breeders make informed decisions about which plants to cross and which traits to prioritize in their breeding programs.
 In summary, a QTL in plant breeding is a specific region on a plant's chromosome associated with a quantitative trait.
 It serves as a marker that helps plant breeders understand the genetic basis of traits and design breeding strategies to develop plants with desired characteristics.

 2. **VPD : Vapor Pressure Deficit**